kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 Being led by leaders who communicate effectively and are able to offer actionable feedback to their team members.

 ### DYSFUNCTIONAL COMMUNICATION
-> Leaders are perceived as not communicating enough or not effectively.
+> Leaders are perceived as not communicating enough or communicating ineffectively.
 Employees may feel like they are in the dark about what is going on and how their work fits into the bigger picture.
 Business units may not be able to collaborate effectively due to lack of knowledge sharing.

 __Exemplary statements reported by employees:__